ENQUIRE NOW

 This principle of "resonance" is pertinent to other parts of her life as well.
 She uses the term when she describes how she draws connections between herself and her surroundings.
 The word crops up again when she discusses how she forms relationships with others.

 At the conclusion of our interview, we felt a good measure of resonance with Nini.
-Without a doubt, her pursuit of academic and artistic excellence and the active role that she plays in our school's community "resonate" with the five Huili Values.
+Without a doubt, her pursuit of academic and artistic excellence and the active role that she plays in our school's community "resonate" with the five Hiba Values.

 Article | Virginia